iamkirankumaryadav/SQL/Joins.md

 <h3 name='outer'>5.
 OUTER Join</h3>

 Join all records from both tables, even if there is no matching row.

+`Null` values are returned for the columns that do not have a match.

 ```SQL
 SELECT DISTINCT E.Name